Coronavirus Illinois: Deadliest day since COVID-19 pandemic began as IL death toll surpasses 1K, 25K cases

 Coronavirus testing: Where to get tested for COVID-19 in Illinois, Chicago area

-"As we ramp up over next week, we're estimating additional capacity of thousands more tests per day at our state labs alone," Gov. Pritzker said.
+Because African-Americans have been hit hard by COVID-19, the state is teaming up with University of Chicago medicine to ramp up testing in minority neighborhoods.

-"We've committed to one thousand tests each day for communities on South Side and the southland," Dr. Stephen Weber, chief medical officer at University of Chicago Medical Center.
+"We've committed together to generate 1,000 tests each day for the communities on the South Side and the Southland," said Dr. Stephen Weber, chief medical officer at University of Chicago Medical Center.
+"We hope this makes us much closer as a state to the governor's commitment of 10,000 tests a day."

+Gov. Pritzker said access to more labs that process the tests have allowed for the expansion.

+With a supply chain strained by a sudden high demand, health care workers in Illinois have been strapped for critical protective gear to guard against the spread of COVID-19.
+The state is burning through millions of masks, gloves and gowns a week.

 "We are committing, all of us, to work as a region to most effectively open economy with fact-based approach," Gov. Pritzker said.